websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-local-live-staging.md

 # Configuring Local Live Staging

-With *Local Live Staging*, both your Staging and Live environments are hosted on the same Liferay server.
+With Local Live Staging, both your Staging and Live environments are hosted on the same Liferay server.
 When enabled, Liferay DXP creates a local clone of your Site that serves as the Staging environment, while your original instance becomes your Live environment.

 Both environments share the same JVM, database, selected application data, and configurations, such as properties set in the `portal-ext.properties` file.